tmdgusya/hugo-theme/content/posts/java-byte/index.md

 }
 ```

-The reason is the assignment conversion is performed by compiler behind the scene.
+The reason is the assignment conversion is performed by compiler behind the scenes.
 Effectively **casting the int literals to the narrower types**.

 If we fit the number that exceeds the range of byte into a variable of byte type, then we have to **risk data loss** and write **explicitly casting** in the code.